ehwest/mdn_qms/source/Quality_Manual/QM-0001_Quality_Manual.md

 ----------------------------------|--------------------------------------------------------------
 Appropriate Management|CEO, COO, President, Vice Presidents, Directors, Managers, Team Leaders.
 Agile Product Development|A management process, where incrementally-defined demands and solutions are sequentially processed by cross-functional teams and their customers.
 With this methodology the initial product is incrementally improved so as to deliver a "Minimum Viable Product (MVP)" having subsequent incremental improvements that are packaged as releases.
-Continual improvement|Process of enhancing the Quality Management System to achieve improvements in overall quality, operations, and environmental performance in line with the organization’s Quality Policy.
+Continual improvement (CI)|Process of enhancing the Quality Management System to achieve improvements in overall quality, operations, and environmental performance in line with the organization’s Quality Policy.
-Controlled Document|Any document that affects the quality of the product and is reviewed and approved prior to release for use or reference.
+Continuous Delivery (CD)|A process for delivering frequent incremental updates to a software product.
+CI/CD|A combination of the above CI and CD methods, generally working asynchronously to develop and deliver incremental updates frequently..
 Corrective Action|A process improvement methodology aimed at identifying and eliminating the causes of known nonconformities and to prevent their recurrence.
 Customer|The recipient of a product or service provided by the organization.
 Design History File (DHF)|A compilation of records that describes the design history of the finished device.